cnbbooks/lfe-casting-spels/book/part4/1-records.md

       description (++ "Everything is misty and vague. " "You seem to be in the netherworld.\n" "There are no exits.\n"
-                      "You could be here for a long time.") exits '()))
+                      "You could be here for a long, long time ...") exits '()))
 ```